auth0/docs/articles/organizations/configure-connections.md

 Each organization can have specific connections enabled, which represent the login options you can offer your users for that organization.
 To enable a connection for an organization, you must have already created the connection in your tenant.
 Available connections include [database connections](/connections/database), [social connections](/connections/identity-providers-social), and [enterprise connections](/connections/identity-providers-enterprise).

 ::: warning
-Currently, when organizations are enabled for an organization, connections enabled for the application are merged with connections enabled for the organizations.
-This means that when an end-user navigates to an organization login page (either directly from your application, or selecting an organization in the pre-login organization prompt), they will see a combined list of the connections that are enabled at the organization and application level.
+Only connections enabled at the organization level are displayed when an end-user navigates to an organization login page (either directly from your application or by selecting an organization in the pre-login organization prompt).
 :::

 ## Enable connections